-Access to all proposed parcels will stem from an existing cul-de-sac at the end of McGanney Lane.
+Parcel 1 currently facilitates an existing 702 square foot manufactured home (B13-0336).
+Parcels 2 and 3 are currently undeveloped.
+Parcel 1 will have access from Loretta Lane and Parcels 2 and 3 will have access from Boulder Way.
 New access to the parcels will require an Encroachment Permit and will be conditioned to meet local road and/or driveway improvements through the Public Work's Department.
-A well and septic system would be required to be constructed on Parcel 2 for future water and wastewater needs.
+A well and septic system would be required to be constructed on Parcels 2 and 3 for future water and wastewater needs.
+Fire protection services will be provided by CAL FIRE and the Smartsville Fire Protection District.